Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 ### DNSPY ANALYSIS
 #### As this binary was written in C#, it's pretty easy to check what it's doing with DNSPY
 ![ExecutionFlow](/images/AsyncRat/ExecutionFlow.png)
-The Execution Flow of the Malware Decompiled
+The Execution Flow of the Malware
 <br>
 <br>

 ![MalwareFunctions](/images/AsyncRat/Functions.png)
-Basic Functions of the C2 client, decompiled
+Basic Functions of the C2 client
 <br>
 <br>

 ### Malware Config Decryption and Encryption
 ![Cryption Alogrithm](/images/AsyncRat/Encryption.png)
-Encryption algorithm for the malware (Base -> CBC(HMAC AES256))
+Encryption algorithm for the malware (Base64 -> CBC(HMAC AES256))
 <br>
 <br>
 <br>